QuiNovas/dynamodb-stream-router/README.rst

     - Route return values include all the information about the execution of that route for debugging

-Full documentation available at https://quinovas.github.io/dynamodb-stream-router
+Full API documentation available at https://quinovas.github.io/dynamodb-stream-router

 Example Usage: